offcial17/SustainEarth/README.md

 Users can upload a CSV file containing their business ideas.
 Each idea should be represented by a row in the CSV file, with three columns: ID, Problem, and Solution.
 The 'Problem' column should describe a sustainability issue that the business idea aims to address, and the 'Solution' column should detail how the business idea plans to solve this issue.

-Once the CSV file is uploaded, Ecoloop Maven processes each idea, using the GPT-4 model to evaluate the potential impact and viability of the proposed solution.
-The results are then displayed on the Streamlit application, providing users with valuable insights into their business ideas.
+Once the CSV file is uploaded, a preview of the entire file is displayed.
+Next, the user will go through the preview and select the Problem ID corresponding to the Problem-Soution pair which the user wants to evaluate.
+Upon entering the Problem ID, Ecoloop Maven will use the GPT-4 Turbo model to evaluate the proposed solution against a set of predfined metrics.
+The results are then displayed, providing users with valuable insights into their business ideas.

+There is also the option for users to manually enter just a single set of problem statement and solution for evalution.

 Whether you're an entrepreneur looking for feedback on your latest idea, an investor seeking to evaluate potential investment opportunities, or a sustainability enthusiast interested in exploring innovative solutions to environmental issues, Ecoloop Maven offers a unique and powerful tool to aid in your endeavors.